hzulla/tolino-python/README.md

 **It may be buggy.
 Bad things might happen.
 You were warned.**

-Works with Hugendubel.de (partner 13) only, so far.
+Works with Hugendubel.de (partner 13) and Thalia.de (partner 3) only.
+(More may be added in the future.)

 Tested with Linux, only.
 Patches welcome.
 Handle with care.